andersganander/AlbumTalk_API/README.md

    - Writes multiple comments.
    - Linked to one profile.
    - Linked to other user objects for following.
-   - Can have multiple favorites (TODO: UPDATE ERD)
+   - Can have multiple favorites
 2. **Album**: Entity representing music albums.

    - Has multiple reviews.